theramiyer/blog/content/post/2026/the-sovereign-subject.md

 Kilhor also noted the social transformation that occurs upon induction: an IAS officer who travelled the country just a few days ago as an ordinary citizen now moves as a VIP, with red-beacon privileges, protocol vehicles, and armed escorts.
 A constable, who might have smacked them for not wearing a helmet yesterday, stands in attention and salutes today.
 The system doesn't just grant powers.
 It reshapes identities.

 This isn't conspiracy.
 This is an institutional architecture designed for control, not service.
-The 'collector _sahib_', the SP, the DGP were all colonial command roles built for rulers governing over subjects, not for public servants operating under sovereign citizens.
+The 'collector _saheb_', the SP, the DGP were all colonial command roles built for rulers governing over subjects, not for public servants operating under sovereign citizens.
 The Constitution changed the theoretical apex of the pyramid.
 It did not restructure the pyramid itself.

 The Supreme Court recognized this in _Prakash Singh v.
 Union of India (2006)_, directing structural reforms to insulate police from political interference.
 States largely ignored the judgment.
 The machinery continued running the same way it always had: answerable to the office-bearers, not the citizenry.

 Add to this the linguistic inertia. '_Sarkār_'. '_Ātchi_'. '_Prabhutvam_'.
 'Ruling Party'.
 'Regime'.
 Every one of these terms encodes a ruler-ruled relationship.
-When journalists refer to elected representatives as 'leaders' and governments as 'regimes', they are unconsciously reinforcing a hierarchy that the Constitution explicitly rejected.
-The word 'leader' implies someone who commands from above.
+When journalists refer to elected representatives as ‘leaders’ and governments as 'regimes', they are unconsciously reinforcing a hierarchy that the Constitution explicitly rejected.
+The word ‘leader’ implies someone who commands from above.
 A representative serves from among.

 Why, the title of a film, '_Jana Nāyakan_' a rather vulgar wordplay, demonstrates this issue: Jana Nāyakan means 'people's leader' (wrong); _Jananāyakam_ means leadership by the people (correct)---'democracy'.